 NOTE 9 - STOCK-BASED COMPENSATION

 In connection with the Business Combination, the Company assumed the 2021 Omnibus Incentive Plan.
-In February 2023, the Company's Board approved an annual increase of 26,725 shares and in August 2023, the Company's stockholders approved a proposal for an increase of 585,796 shares available for future grant under the 2021 Omnibus Plan.
+In February 2025, the Company's Board approved an annual increase of 67,789 shares available for future grant under the 2021 Omnibus Plan ("Plan").